waghostel/Vocabeey-ChromeBuildInAI/docs/user-guide/README.md

 - **Hardware**: 4GB RAM minimum, 8GB recommended for optimal AI processing
 - **Internet**: Required for article processing and optional Gemini API fallback

+### Enable Chrome Built-in AI

+Before using the extension, enable Chrome's AI features:

+1. Open Chrome and navigate to `chrome://flags/#optimization-guide-on-device-model`
+2. Set "Optimization Guide On Device Model" to **Enabled**
+3. Click "Relaunch" to restart Chrome
+4. Chrome will automatically download AI models (22GB) in the background

+**Verify AI is enabled**:

+- Open any webpage
+- Press F12 to open DevTools Console
+- Run: `console.log('Chrome AI available:', 'ai' in window);`
+- Should show: `Chrome AI available: true`

 ### Install the Extension

 1. Load the extension in Chrome Developer Mode (currently in development)